-Former passenger series issued between 1993 and 2008 in black on white with red line at bottom and top.
+Former passenger series issued between 1995 and February 2012 in black on white with red line at bottom and top.

 The registration consists of two letters, followed by three numerals, a hyphen and two letters.